-D. Transferred Employee: An employee transferred from one (1) position to another position assigned to the same pay range, will be appointed at the same step rate held prior to transfer and the employee's merit anniversary date will remain unchanged.
+D. Transferred Employee: An employee transferred from one (1) position to another position assigned to the same pay range and meeting the provisions of Section 18.10, will be appointed at the same step rate held prior to transfer and the employee's merit anniversary date will remain unchanged.
 Those moving to a position at the same pay range but not considered as a transfer will have a new probationary period and merit anniversary date and the step in the range will remain unchanged.